ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 ### Tournament rules

-1. The Touhou Project Mania Cup 4th (THMC 4th) is a 2 versus 2 double-elimination team tournament, played on the osu!mania game mode (4K variant).
+1. The Touhou Project Mania Cup 4th (THMC 4th) is a 2 versus 2 double-elimination team tournament played on the osu!mania game mode (4K variant).
 2. If no referee is available at match time, the match will be postponed to a later time.
-3. Failed players' scores will still count towards team scores.
+3. Players' scores will still count toward the team score, even if they fail.
-4. Use of visual settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
+4. Use of visual settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay elements or mechanics.
 5. If a game ends in a draw, it will be nullified and the beatmap replayed, called a *rematch*.
 6. Teams may ask for a rematch if a team member encounters technical difficulties while playing.